Tax cuts for every taxpayer

 When will I receive my tax cut?

-The individual income tax rates and thresholds will change from 1 July 2024.
+New individual income tax rates and thresholds apply to all taxable income you earn from 1 July 2024.

 New individual tax rates and thresholds for 2024–25